Alyssa-Ramos/final-project/readme.md

 https://api.jquery.com/change/

 I'm going to continue researching jfiddles for syntax and play with the jfiddle examples again.
-However, I will move forward with more javascript, and I'll probably go forward with the other javascript, and keep playing with the functions for the world map along the way.
+However, I will move forward with the other javascript functions I wanted to add while playing around with the function I wanted to include for the worldmap.
  >